 When the tortillas are heated through, remove them to a plate lined with paper towel.
 Add a more oil to the pan as needed, and continue to heat through and soften all of the tortillas.

-6 Heat salsa and smother the rolled tortillas with it: Place the tomatillo salsa in a small saucepan and heat on medium high heat until simmering.
+8 Heat salsa and smother the rolled tortillas with it: Place the remaining tomatillo salsa in a small saucepan and heat on medium high heat until simmering.
 Remove warmed rolled tortillas from the oven and smother with the salsa.

 Let some of the sauce go between the rolled up tortillas so that it gets to the bottom of the pan.